cqfn/refrax/README.md

 [![codecov](https://codecov.io/gh/cqfn/refrax/branch/master/graph/badge.svg)](https://codecov.io/gh/cqfn/refrax)

+> ⚠️ Early prototype — subject to rapid change.

 **Refrax** is an AI-powered refactoring agent for Java code, implemented in Go.
-It communicates using the [A2A protocol](https://google-a2a.github.io/A2A/latest/specification/).

-> ⚠️ Early prototype — subject to rapid change.
+We often need our source code to be _polished_ by AI agents (like [Claude Code]), for example typos to be fixed, small refactorings applied, and JavaDoc blocks improved.
+  But we struggle to formulate the prompt correctly.
+A simple "make my code better" may not work for two reasons: the agent quickly gets lost when it deals with hundreds of files, and the agent requires regular interaction with the user.
+Refrax solves both of these issues by breaking down a large demand to polish the code into a series of smaller requests to a number of agents with their specific roles: a critic, a reviewer, an editor, and so on.
+You just start Refrax and in a few minutes (or hours) it makes your code better.

+Refrax integrates a number of LLMs communicating via the [A2A] protocol.

 ## Installation

 ### Releases

-Download the latest stable version from the [releases page](https://github.com/cqfn/refrax/releases).
+Download the latest stable version from the [releases] page.
 Pre-built binaries are available for macOS, Windows, and Linux.

 ### Using Go